-If the need for QC (see Dashboard for an explanation) is high, surplus H-gas will be converted into G-gas by means of nitrogen.
+If the need for QC (see the FAQ) is high, surplus H-gas will be converted into G-gas by means of nitrogen.
 The ‘Nitrogen meter’ and related graphical or numerical retrievals provide information about amounts of nitrogen that are available for and have been used in QC.

 - Nitrogen is also used in the H-gas transport system (including WQA).
 This use is not part of the Nitrogen meter.